 Wondering about the impact of other favorite foods?
 Chocolate is often grown in areas that are deforested for its production.
 Rice-growing produces both methane and nitrous oxide.
 Check out this food footprint calculator to learn more.

 Source Your Food Locally and With Care: The money you spend on food is your vote for how our food should be grown.
+When you buy local, you are supporting local people and local jobs.
 When you choose organic produce and fruit, you are investing in farmers caring for the soil.
 When you choose grass-fed, free-range, no-antibiotic meat, you are supporting farmers committed to raising healthy animals.

 Can’t afford organic?
 Don’t do it all the time.
 Pick the things that are most important to you.
 Consider going organic for those foods that are most often contaminated by pesticides – the Dirty Dozen.
 Maybe you can’t afford grass-fed beef, but you can afford cage-free eggs.
 Do what works for you.

 Grow Some of Your Own: Like the Victory gardeners of WWII, home gardens can make a valuable contribution to our national health.
-Learn how to grow, prepare and store some of your own food.
+Eat local by learning how to grow, prepare and store some of your own food.

 Reduce Food Waste: When we throw away food, we throw away the energy, water and fertilizers used to grow that food, as well as the money we spent to buy it.
 When food rots in a landfill, it releases methane, a climate-warming powerhouse.
 Worm bins and organics composting are two solutions for no-longer-edible food, but eating the food you buy is the most cost-effective.

 Visit our Food Resilience page for groups and resources to help you reduce food waste and your food footprint.
 If you would like help finding teachers for a skillshare event, contact Transition Twin Cities.